🔼The name Eden: Summary

 The name Eden occurs three times in the Bible:

-- The first and most famous Eden is the location of the paradisiacal garden in which Adam and Eve lived their pre-fall existence (Genesis 2:8).
-The garden of Eden is marked by four rivers: Pishon, Gihon, Haddakel and Parat (Genesis 2:13-14).
+- The first and most famous Eden relates to the location of the paradisal garden in which Adam and Eve lived their pre-fall existence (Genesis 2:8).
+The garden of Eden — which was actually "east of Eden" or "just prior to Eden" (see קדם, qedem, east or antiquity) — is marked by four rivers: Pishon, Gihon, Haddakel and Parat (Genesis 2:13-14).

-- The second Eden is either a person or a region probably somewhere in Mesopotamia.
-The prophet Isaiah speaks of 'sons of Eden who were in Telassar' (37:12).
+- The second Eden is either a person or a region probably somewhere in Mesopotamia (Ezekiel 27:33).
+The prophet Isaiah speaks of 'sons of Eden who were in Telassar' (37:12, 2 Kings 19:12).
 Sometimes the word "son" is used for inhabitants (sons of Jerusalem = inhabitants of Jerusalem) but since Telassar is already a location, Eden is probably their human ancestor.

 - The third Eden is a Levite in the days of king Hezekiah (2 Chronicles 29:12).

-The description of the location of the rivers is also not very revealing: The Pishon flows in the land Havilah, which is according to Genesis 25:18 somewhere between Egypt and Assyria.
-The Gihon flows in Cush, which is usually associated with Ethiopia.
+The description of the location of the rivers is also not very revealing: The Pishon flows in the land Havilah, which is according to Genesis 25:18 somewhere between Egypt and Assyria, but which may just as well denote the Indus river.
+The Gihon flows in Cush, which is usually associated with Nubia and Ethiopia.
 The Haddakel flows east of Assyria, and of the Parat no location is given.
 This may be simply because the Torah in the form that we have it was finalized during the exile in Babylon, and nobody there needed to be explained where the Parat (=Euphrates) went.
-But perhaps there are deeper meanings hidden in the story of the four rivers.
-One possibility is an allusion to the super-symmetry that may or may not underlie the fabric of creation.

 BDB Theological Dictionary and HAW Theological Wordbook of the Old Testament nevertheless claim the name Eden from the Akkadian word edinu based on the Sumerian word eden, meaning Plain, Steppe.